luisico/gold-standard-images/README.md

 As any other Packer template, `templates/main.json` is divided in:
 - builders: on builder per provider, each declaring how to build the provider.
 All depend on a local HTTP server to access the kickstart files (see [Kickstarts](#kickstarts)).
-- provisioners: all execute two provisioners, the first one using Ansible to provision the image (see [Ansible playbooks](#ansible-playbooks)), and another calling two shell scripts to clean up the image (see [Cleanup shell scripts](#cleanup-shell-scripts)).
+- provisioners: all execute two provisioners, the first one using Ansible to provision the image (see [Ansible Playbooks](#ansible-playbooks)), and another calling two shell scripts to clean up the image (see [Cleanup Shell Scripts](#cleanup-shell-scripts)).
-- post-processors: some providers need post-processors to convert artifacts to the appropiate format.
+- post-processors: some providers need post-processors to convert artifacts to the appropriate format.
 See [Post-processors](#post-processors) for a list of the dependencies required.

 ## Kickstarts

 Kickstart files are located in the `http/` directory.
 The main kickstart file is `ks.php`, and requires a server running php.
 On a local computer the easiest is to install apache and symlink this directory to `~/public_html`.

-### Packer variables
+### Packer Variables

 Packer site variables variables defined in `templates/site.json` and OS variables defined in `templates/os` are available in the kickstart in php objects `packer_site` and `packer_os`.
 Note that variables defined in the command line while running packer are not reflected here.
 Currently only `packer_os['os_version']` is used (see below).

-### Build types
+### Build Types

 The kickstart system is divided in multiple files that get included depending on the variables defined the build type and build files for the specified server (found in `builds/`).
 All Packer templates will use definitions found in `builds/virtual` while bare metal servers will look for definition files in `build/metal`.
 Different kickstart sections get included for metal or virtual builds appropriately.
 URLs to target different servers are in the form of `http://server.domain:port/ks.php?build=buildtype/build`, where `buildtype` is `virtual` or `metal` and `build` is a specific build or host (with default values if `build` is not found).
 If buildtype is not defined, `virtual` is used.